davidpustai/generator-web-project/README.md

 ## Contributions

 Feel free to fork and open pull requests.
-For now development happens on `master` branch only.
+For now development happens on `main` branch only.

 When releasing
 * update version in `package.json` & `package-lock.json`